f5devcentral/access-labs/class3/module1/lab05.rst

 #.
 Scroll to the bottom of the configuration window and click **Finished**

-TASK 8 - Test the Configuration
+Task 9 - Test the Configuration
 ------------------------------------------

 #.
 From the jumphost, navigate to the SAML IdP you previously configured at **https://idp.acme.com**.